top of page

 Working Papers

-Presentations: University of Oklahoma, 37th AFFI Conference PhD Workshop, EFMA 2021, SWFA 2022, EFA 2022, FMCG 2022, FMA 2022.
+Presentations: University of Oklahoma, AFFI Conference PhD Workshop 2021, EFMA 2021, SWFA 2022, EFA 2022, FMCG 2022, FMA 2022, University of Richmond Research Symposium, City University of Macau.

 • Purchases (sales) by politically connected corporate insiders are associated with lower (higher) abnormal returns compared with non-politically connected insiders, indicating that politically connected insiders in general are sophisticated and cautious about potential legal risk.